iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

-# Kubernetes end-to-end project on Amazon EKS
+# Kubernetes end-to-end project on Amazon EKS :rocket::cloud:

-Hey!
-Welcome👋

-This repo would help you to gain a practical hands-on experience to deploy a web application on AWS EKS using Kubernetes.
+:dart: This repo would help you to gain a practical hands-on experience on how to deploy a web application on AWS EKS using Kubernetes.
 I promise!

-# Project Title & Description
+# Project Title & Description :pencil:

 Title: Deploying a 2048 Game Application on Amazon EKS with ALB using Kubernetes.

 Brief Description: This project demonstrates the deployment of a containerized web application (2048 game) on AWS using Kubernetes and EKS.

-# Tools & Technologies Used
+# Tools & Technologies Used :hammer_and_wrench::gear::computer:

 1. AWS EKS (Elastic Kubernetes Service)